joaoopereira/dotnet-test-rerun/README.md

 # Description
 Unfortunately, there isn't a way with plain `dotnet test` to automatically rerun failed tests.\
 This tool is wrapper for the `dotnet test` that automatically reruns any tests with the outcome "Failed" until they pass or a maximum number of attempts has been reached.
-This is useful, for cases where tests may fail intermittently due to external factors such as network connectivity, database availability, or race conditions.
+This is useful, for cases where tests may fail intermittently due to external factors such as network connectivity, database availability, or race conditions.\
+Please note that this tool is language-dependent.
+The output of `dotnet test` may be localized, and if it is not in English, the tool may not function correctly.
+Currently, only English is supported.

 # :computer: Usage
 ## :package: dotnet tool